Please note: This page is currently no longer relevant and existed when Wyngro was a actively run community for artists!

 Polished Piece Guide!

-When Wyngro requires a “polished piece”, what we mean is that the image has to be of a somewhat high quality.
-This can vary from artist to artist, so in order to help explain what we mean, we’ve put together this helpful guide for you!
+When Wyngro requires a “Polished Piece”, what we mean is that the image has to be of a somewhat high quality.
+This can vary from artist to artist, so in order to help narrow it down to a formula, we’ve put together this helpful guide for you!

 We like to see members put in effort in all of their work, but we understand the need to be lazy sometimes as well.
-Just make sure that when trying to complete images for certain needs, you are adhering to the “polished piece” guidelines!
-Otherwise you may not get accepted and must try again!
+Just make sure that when trying to complete images for certain needs, you are adhering to the “Polished Piece” guidelines!
+Otherwise you may not get accepted!

 What is a polished piece?